UoSCompSoc/UoSCompSoc.github.io/README.md

 # UoSCompSoc.github.io
-Our github pages page based off the "Portfolio Item" Theme: https://github.com/BlackrockDigital/startbootstrap-portfolio-item Distributed under the MIT License
+Our github pages page.
+It's not pretty, but it's pretty functional